• Skip to primary navigation

 Shares

-Ragi Malt is a healthy and nutritious drink made by cooking ragi in water to a porridge consistency then mixing it with milk, sugar and cardamom powder.
-In this post I have shared ragi malt (ragi sweet porridge) and ragi porridge (salt version) with step by step pictures and video.
+Ragi Malt is a healthy and nutritious drink made using fingermillet flour as main ingredient.
+It is very popular in India for babies, kids, and adults because it's rich in calcium, iron, fiber, and protein.
+Post includes ragi malt (ragi sweet porridge) and ragi porridge (salt version) with step by step pictures and video.

 Ragi Malt is nothing sweet ragi porridge made with ragi flour, water, milk, sugar and cardamom powder.
 It is topped with nuts of your choice making it an ideal healthy breakfast.
-Ragi is the one of the first grains introduced to babies.
+Ragi is the one of the first grains introduced to babies as it is easy to digest.
+It can be prepared in both sweet and savory forms, making it suitable for all age groups starting from infants to the elders.

 Malt is the cereal grain that has been soaked and dried.
 Here finger millet is the grain that is soaked, sprouted then dried to make ragi flour or powder and the porridge made with this flour is referred to as 'Ragi Malt'.